 |209||Cold/Foul Weather Clothing

 A. Only authorized outer garments are to be worn.
 No visible multi-colored "civilian" type coats or jackets are authorized.
+Officer-style (Eisenhower) jackets are the only authorized jacket to be worn with the classroom black uniform.

 B. Tasseled or colored watch caps, ski caps, or scarves are not authorized.
 Navy blue watch caps may be worn only when designated.